 What happened

-The UK Competition and Markets Authority (CMA) has imposed a new conduct requirement on Google for its general search services, published on June 3, 2026, that requires Google to provide publishers with tools to prevent their content from being used in AI features such as AI Overviews.
-The CMA press release states the requirement also allows publishers to opt out of their content being used for the "fine‑tuning" of AI models and requires clearer attribution with direct links when publisher content appears in AI‑generated search results (gov.uk).
-Reuters and the BBC report the CMA designated Google with strategic market status, a step that enables these targeted conduct requirements because of Google's dominant share of UK search traffic, which the regulator and reporting put at more than 90% (Reuters; BBC; gov.uk).
+The UK Competition and Markets Authority (CMA) imposed a new conduct requirement on Google for its general search services, published on June 3, 2026, requiring Google to give publishers tools to prevent their content from being used in AI features such as AI Overviews and AI Mode.
+The CMA press release states the requirement also lets publishers opt out of their content being used for the 'fine-tuning' of AI models and requires clearer attribution with direct links when publisher content appears in AI-generated search results (gov.uk).
+Reuters and the BBC report the CMA had designated Google with strategic market status, the step that enables these targeted conduct requirements because of Google's dominant share of UK search traffic, which the regulator and reporting put at more than 90% (Reuters; BBC; gov.uk).
+Google said it is already 'exploring updates to our controls to let sites specifically opt out of search generative AI features' (Press Gazette).

 Technical details